How to Say 'I Love You' in Dothraki — Anha Zhilak Yera

 It parses cleanly:

-Anha— I, the first-person singular pronoun.zhilak— love, first-person singular present indicative of the verbzhilat(to love).yera— you, second-person singular accusative.
+Anha— I, the first-person singular pronoun.zhilak— love, first-person singular present indicative of the verbzhilak(to love).yera— you, second-person singular accusative.

-The grammar mirrors English exactly: subject, verb, object.
-Dothraki is SVO, so the word order feels natural to an English speaker.
-There is no copula to worry about, no animate-inanimate gender at this level, no case complications beyond the simple accusative.
+The grammar mirrors English closely: subject, verb, object.
+Dothraki word order feels natural to an English speaker here.
+There is no complicated copula to worry about at this level, no gender agreement, no case complications beyond the simple accusative.

-This is the phrase you teach a beginner.
-It is the phrase David J. Peterson uses as an example in Living Language Dothraki.
-It is, in pure grammatical terms, the correct answer to how do you say I love you in Dothraki?
+This is the phrase you teach a beginner — it is the plain, attested Dothraki verb for love (David J. Peterson's zhilak), and it is, in pure grammatical terms, the correct answer to how do you say I love you in Dothraki?

-It is also, culturally, not what a Dothraki would actually say.
+It is also, culturally, not what a Dothraki would typically choose to say.

 The structure: